michaelglenister/MODE-TASK/docs/source/pca_use.rst

 Run the following command to see the detailed usage and other options:
 	``internal_pca.py -h``

-3.MDS (Multi-dimensional scaling)  on MD trajectory
+MDS (Multi-dimentional scaling)  on MD trajectory
 ---------------------------------------------------

 MDS is a tool to visualize the similarity or dissimilarity in a dataset.
 Two types of dissimilarity measures can be used in the case of a MD trajectory.
 First is Euclidean distance between internal coordinates of a protein structure, second is pairwise RMSD between a set of atoms over the frames of a MD trajectory.

 **General Usage:**